Developmentally Focused Care

 Providing special care for sick and premature babies

-Advances in the care of sick and premature babies include new technology and medicine, as well as treatments that focus on the special emotional and developmental needs of these babies.
-Babies in the NICU face many tests, procedures, noises, and lights.
+Advances in the care of sick and premature babies include new technology and medicine.
+There are also treatments that focus on the special emotional and developmental needs of these babies.
+Babies in the neonatal intensive care unit (NICU) face many tests, procedures, noises, and lights.
 This is very different from the warm, dark, comfort of the mother's womb.
-Some babies are too sick to be held or have difficulty comforting themselves when not being held.
+Some babies are too sick to be held.
+Or they may have trouble comforting themselves when not being held.
 Premature babies especially need special support to help them continue to mature and develop as they would in their mother's womb.

 What is developmental care?